nmemarcoding/MoneyMate/README.md

 - Tailwind CSS for styling
 - React Router for routing

+## Deployed App

+You can access the deployed app at the following link: \`https://moneymate-e4eb4.web.app/\`

 ## Installation and Usage

 1. Clone the repository: \`git clone <repository-url>\`